-Samtec scquires PCI
+Samtec acquires PCI

 © pichetw dreamstime.com Business | October 09, 2018

-Samtec scquires PCI
+Samtec acquires PCI

 The interconnect specialist announces that it has recently acquired the assets and going-forward business relationship of Precision Connector, Inc., or PCI.